10 Top Restaurants in Tel Aviv

 Meshek Barzilay, Ahad Ha’am 6.
 Tel: 03 516-6329.

 Various soups by Meshek Barzilay, Tel Aviv.
 Photo from Meshek Barzilay Facebook page

 9. Vicky Cristina, Tel Aviv

-If you’re a fan of tapas, then head in the direction of Vicky Cristina, which offers original and authentic Spanish dishes with all kinds of colours and flavours.
-Located in HaTachana (the old railway station in Tel-Aviv/Jaffa), it’s a great place for a fun night out, with its bar area with high stools, courtyard and garden with mosaic-covered sculptures.
+If you’re a fan of tapas, then head in the direction of Vicky Cristina, which offers original and authentic Spanish dishes with all kinds of colors and flavors.
+Located in HaTachana (the old railway station in Tel-Aviv/Jaffa), it’s a great place for a fun night out, with its bar area with high stools, courtyard, and garden with mosaic-covered sculptures.

 Our tip: sit outside on the patio, next to one of the city’s oldest ficus trees, and let yourself be swept away by the live music and (if you’re lucky) flamenco dancing performances.
 Not cheap but a fun night out.

 Vicky Cristina, Hatachana (The Station), Tel Aviv.
 Tel: 03 736-7272